 Thompson, Warriors' supporting cast hold off Timberwolves

-SAN FRANCISCO -- So close to a playoff spot in the clogged-up Western Conference standings, this win meant so much for coach Steve Kerr's undermanned Golden State Warriors - for many reasons.

-The defending NBA champions were down three starters once again, and old stand-by Klay Thompson and newcomer Donte DiVincenzo delivered on both ends when it mattered most.

-Thompson scored 32 points, including a key 3-pointer with 2:05 to play, and the Warriors held off the Minnesota Timberwolves 109-104 on Sunday in a matchup of teams fighting neck-and-neck for postseason positioning.
+SAN FRANCISCO -- Klay Thompson scored 32 points, including a key 3-pointer with 2:05 to play, and the Golden State Warriors held off the Minnesota Timberwolves 109-104 on Sunday in a matchup of undermanned teams.

-"This is a huge win not only for the standings but for the confidence of the guys," Kerr said.
-"That was a team win.
-Everybody came in there and competed and played well."

 Naz Reid scored a career-high 30 points and added nine rebounds for Minnesota, but the Timberwolves have lost three straight and four of five.

 Kevon Looney grabbed 17 rebounds and has 13 or more in six consecutive games.
-He finished with 12 points, and his career-best sixth game in a row with double-digit boards was much-needed for a depleted Warriors team.
+He finished with 12 points, and his career-best sixth game in a row with double-digit boards was much-needed for a Warriors team still playing without three starters.

-"I think it has a huge impact," Looney said.
-"I think last year that was one of our biggest strengths, especially in the playoffs, our rebounding."

 Thompson missed five of his first six from deep Sunday.
 But with injured Splash Brother Stephen Curry cheering from the bench, Thompson's 3 with 6:11 left got Golden State within 96-92 and then he followed it with a baseline jumper under pressure.